 What is it about the tea that is gradually resulting in discoloring and staining our mugs and cups that a simple rising and dish soap won’t resolve?

-Tea stains mugs because it contains tannins that are natural compounds responsible for giving the tea its bitter flavor and yellowish-brown color.
+Tea stains mugs because it contains tannins which are natural compounds responsible for giving the tea its bitter flavor and yellowish-brown color.
 When tea is brewed, the calcium carbonate in the tap water binds with the tannins in the tea, forming an insoluble substance that settles on the insides of cups, mugs, and teapots.

 Tannins are also found in many other beverages and foods, such as coffee, red wine, berries, and even blackstrap molasses, all of which are known to stain dishes, cutlery, or even your teeth.